vinaykumar-70752/projects/README.md

-# ANALYSIS OF CMOS INVERTER USING NGSPICE
+# DESIGN AND ANALYSIS OF CMOS INVERTER USING NGSPICE

 This project is aim to design the CMOS(inverter) and analyse and understand the parameters of inverter.The design will utilise the models that are present under the skywater 130nm pdk and various open source tools such as **Xschem, NGSPICE**.